EdDataScienceEES/tutorial-sroles1/tutorial.md

 ```

 ![image](https://user-images.githubusercontent.com/91271151/145218595-178543c6-770e-40a2-a361-6a398663fcef.png)
+<a name="plotlycatcont"></a>
+## Plotly: A Mixture of catagorical and continuous

-Now, using facet_wrap() we have managed to display an extra variable.
-We are relying on their not being too many levels to our catagories as this would result in an extremely large and unmanagable plot.
-For this reason we have chosen car make instead of state to group our facets by.
-However, our data frame has three more variables we might be intersting in displaying.
-We could do this in multiple plots but this might become confusing for our audience.
-We are going to use the package `plotly` to help us display extra variables and improve our ability to explore data.
+Now, using facet_grid() we have managed to display an extra variable.
+We used the grouping variable 'make' as to prevent there being too many levels to our catagories.
+This would have resulted in an extremely large and unmanagable plot.
+If we wanted to display the 'state' catagory, we could have created groupings by region with which to group our facets by.

+Although this is an effective plot, our data frame still has three more variables we might be intersting in displaying.
+We could do this by presenting multiple figures but this might become confusing for our audience.
+We are going to use the package `plotly` to help us display extra variables and improve our ability to explore data within managable figures.

+We will plot two seperate figures, one with a legned which allows filtering of states and the other for car make.
+Idealy we could incorporate these two legends into a single plot however, plotly does not support this.
 ```
 # Load library
 library(plotly)